Dowell-Lab/Bidir_Counting_Analysis/README.md

 ### Input Files Required
 * Consensus bidirectionals (CONS_BID)
     * This should be the consensus regions of the bidirectionals in bed format (example is muMerge output).
-If names are provided in the 4th column, they'll be used.
-Otherwise, a unique name will be assigned.

 ### Variables/Parameters to choose:
 * SRC = path to this repository (e.g. ~/Bidir_Counting_Analysis/)